Discrete subgroups of small critical exponent: Introduction

 \begin{ques} Is every finitely generated Kleinian group $\Gamma<\operatorname{Isom}(\mathbb H^n)$ with $\delta(\Gamma)<1$ virtually free? \end{ques}

-In the same paper, Kapovich gives a positive answer to this question under a stronger assumption that $\Gamma$ is finitely presented.
+In the same paper, Kapovich gave a positive answer to this question under a stronger assumption that $\Gamma$ is finitely presented.
 On the other hand, when $\delta(\Gamma)$ is sufficiently small, our Theorem \ref{thm:main} automatically implies $\dim_{\mathcal H}(\Lambda(\Gamma))=\delta(\Gamma)<D(n, \kappa)<1$.
-Following the classical result of Kulkarni \cite{Kul}, we prove:
+This implies that the limit set $\La(\Ga)$ is a Cantor set since it is perfect.
+Following the classical result of Kulkarni \cite[Theorem 6.11]{Kulkarni78}, we have: